Vanilagy/webm-muxer/README.md

 ```
 Codecs officially supported by WebM are `V_VP8`, `V_VP9`, `V_AV1`, `A_OPUS` and `A_VORBIS`.
 #### `target`
-This option specifies what will happens with the data created by the muxer.
+This option specifies where the data created by the muxer will be written.
 The options are:
-- `'buffer'`: The file data will be written into a single, large buffer which is then returned by `finalize`.
+- `ArrayBufferTarget`: The file data will be written into a single large buffer, which is then stored in the target.

     ```js
+    import { Muxer, ArrayBufferTarget } from 'webm-muxer';

-    let muxer = new WebMMuxer({
+    let muxer = new Muxer({
-        target: 'buffer',
+        target: new ArrayBufferTarget(),
-        video: {
-            codec: 'V_VP9',
-            width: 1280,
-            height: 720
-        }
+        // ...
     });

     // ...

+    muxer.finalize();
-    let buffer = muxer.finalize();
+    let { buffer } = muxer.target;
     ```
-- `function`: If the target is a function, it will be called each time data is output by the muxer - this is useful if
+- `StreamTarget`: This target defines callbacks that will get called whenever there is new data available  - this is useful if
-    you want to stream the data.
-The function will be called with three arguments: the data to write, the offset in
+    you want to stream the data, e.g. pipe it somewhere else.
+The constructor has the following signature:

-    bytes at which to write the data and a boolean indicating whether the muxer is done writing data.
-Note that the same
-    segment of bytes might be written to multiple times, and therefore you need to write the data in the same order the
-    function gave it to you.
-If you don't want this, set `streaming` to `true`.
+    ```ts
+    constructor(
+        onData: (data: Uint8Array, position: number) => void, onDone?: () => void,
+        options?: { chunked?: true }
+    );
+    ```

+    The `position` parameter specifies the offset in bytes at which the data should be written.
+When using
+    `chunked: true` in the options, data created by the muxer will first be accumulated and only written out once it has
+    reached sufficient size (~16 MB).
+This is useful for reducing the total amount of writes, at the cost of latency.

+    Note that this target is **not** intended for *live-streaming*, i.e. playback before muxing has finished.

     ```js
+    import { Muxer, StreamTarget } from 'webm-muxer';

-    let muxer = new WebMMuxer({
+    let muxer = new Muxer({
+        target: new StreamTarget(
-        target: (data, offset, done) => {
-            // Do something with the data
+            (data, position) => { /* Do something with the data */ },
-        },
-        audio: {
-            codec: 'A_OPUS',
-            numberOfChannels: 1,
-            sampleRate: 44100
-        }
+            () => { /* Muxing has finished */ }
+        ),
+        // ...
     });
     ```
+- `FileSystemWritableFileStreamTarget`: This is essentially a wrapper around `StreamTarget` with the intention of
-- `FileSystemWritableFileStream`: When acquired through the File System Access API, the
+    simplifying the use of this library with the File System Access API.
+Writing the file directly to disk as it's being
-    muxed file is written directly to disk, allowing for files way larger than what would fit in RAM.
-This functionality
-    could also be manually emulated by passing a `function` instead, however, this library has some built-in write
-    batching optimization which will be used when passing a FileSystemWritableFileStream.
+    created comes with many benefits, such as creating files way larger than the available RAM.

     ```js
+    import { Muxer, FileSystemWritableFileStreamTarget } from 'webm-muxer';

     let fileHandle = await window.showSaveFilePicker({
         suggestedName: `video.webm`,
         types: [{